ohseokkwon/AutoAWT/README.md

 ```

 # Quations / Issues
-If you have any questions or issues using this code, please make a log to the the Issue tab.
+If you have any questions or issues using this code, please make a log to the Issue tab.

 # Acknowledgements